syntax-tree/hast-util-to-dom/readme.md

 ###### `options.afterTransform`

-Function called when a hast node is transformed into a DOM node (`Function?`).
+Function called after a hast node is transformed into a DOM node (`Function?`).
 Given the hast node that was handled as the first parameter and the corresponding DOM node as the second parameter.